protob/auxio/README.md

 knows the key needs no credentials, which is what a prototype needs to serve media directly.
 Upload an object, use its URL.
 The object list is not published. **Enumerating a bucket always requires credentials**, public or not.

-**Not implemented, not in scope by design:** object versioning, lifecycle rules, ACL XML and bucket policies, IAM/STS, cross-region replication, bucket notifications, object lock, CopyObject.
+**Not implemented, not in scope:** object versioning, lifecycle rules, ACL XML and bucket policies, IAM/STS, cross-region replication, bucket notifications, object lock, CopyObject.